salgarg/ece445/README.md

 - Notified that the soldering assignment is most likely not a requirement anymore/might be extra credit later in the semester
 - Discussed Alice's start to the UI of our project, which includes basic stats and buttons as of right now
 - Met with the machine shop to show them to motors we received and the boot, and hand off the parts for them to assemble

+# 2022-11-02: Working Session with Alice and Jack
+- Met with Alice and Jack to pick-up our PCB boards and begin work on our project
+- Found necessary resistors and capacitors for our motor driver circuits and pressure sensor modules, with the exception of a 0.2 ohm resistor which we could not find in the lab
+- began soldering of resistors onto PCB - jack completed the direct soldering portion while Alice and I observed, learned how to do this so that we can do some of it in the future, and helped to organize the materials/tools necessary to do the soldering
+- completed soldering of 2 resistors for the pressure sensors on the board